shrutiupadhyay75/COSTCO_SALES_ANALYSIS-----SQL/README.md

 # Walmart_Sales_Analysis-----SQL

-## Objectives:
+## Objectives

 The major aim of this project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branche such as analyze customer behavior and preferences.

+## Overview

 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows: payment,gross income, gross margin % , payments,tax, etc..
+The goal is to derive insights from the data using SQL queries.

-### Insights Summary:
+## Insights Summary:

 1. **Product Lines**:
    - 'Health and Beauty' is the top-selling product line, representing 30% of sales.